Learn about the various GST issues that need to be worked through in relation to land.

 you can or should, register for GST, although simple on its face, has become more complicated.
 Then, once registered, determining

 whether you need to make any use adjustments, and whether any transactions are or should be zero-rated can be a minefield.
-The
+The impact of

-situations.
 Therefore, whether you are a property developer, landlord, undertaking a small subdivision or renting out a spare room on

 Airbnb, the GST rules can have a significant impact which must be understood.

 The session will provide an overview of the relevant GST rules and how they might apply in relation to a variety of land transactions,

 - When must or can a land owner register for GST?

 - Zero-rating of land – when and how the rules apply;

 - The application of apportionment rules that can apply;

 The webinar will cover a variety of practical examples, including, how the rules apply to land owners.

 Upon satisfactory completion of this activity you will be able to: